 On January 21, 1981, an instrument issued by the Ministry of Foreign Affairs of the Republic of Peru, dated October 20, 1980, was presented to the OAS General Secretariat.
 The instrument states: "...As stipulated in paragraph 1 of Article 45 of the American Convention on Human Rights, or Pact of San José, Costa Rica (ratified by Peru on September 9, 1980), the Government of Peru recognizes the competence of the Inter-American Commission on Human Rights to receive and examine communications in which a state party alleges that another state party has committed a violation of a human right set forth in that Convention, as provided in paragraph 2 of that article.
 This recognition of competence is valid for an indefinite time and under the condition of reciprocity.
-As stipulated in paragraph 1 of Article 62 of the aforementioned Convention, the Government of Peru declares that its recognizes as binding, as a matter of law, and not requiring special agreement, the jurisdiction of application of the Convention.
-This recognition is valid for an indefinite time and under the interpretation of jurisdiction is valid for an indefinite time and under the convention.
-This recognition is valid for an indefinite time and under the convention of jurisdiction is valid for an indefinite time and under the convention.
-This recognition of jurisdiction is valid for an indefinite time and under the convention.
-This recognition of jurisdiction is valid for an indefinite time and under the condition of reciprocity are relating to the interpretation of application of the Convention.
-This recognition of jurisdiction is valid for an indefinite time and under the condition of reciprocity are relating to the interpretation of application of the Convention.
-This recognition of jurisdiction is valid for an indefinite time and under the condition of reciprocity"
+As stipulated in paragraph 1 of Article 62 of the aforementioned Convention, the Government of Peru declares that its recognizes as binding, as a matter of law, and not requiring special agreement, the jurisdiction of the Inter-American Court of Human Rights on all matters relating to the interpretation or application of the Convention.
+This recognition of jurisdiction is valid for an indefinite time and under the condition of an under the condition of reciprocity ...."